botimize/messenger-python-bot/README.md

 git push heroku master
 ```

+## Talk to your bot
-8. Update the webhook url with heroku webhook.
+Update the webhook url with heroku webhook.